 It is always good to give a little back and at Birmingham we try to support causes that are local and close to our hearts.
 Fundraising events include students running the Birmingham Half marathon, charity raffles and lunches as well as the society donating some money raised through event ticket sales.

 The department as a whole has strong links with various industries in the engineering and financial sectors.
 The society organises presentations from company representatives and application days often held within the department itself directly aimed at chemical engineering students.
 As part of the course students also have the opportunity to visit industrial sites and guest speakers from different industries give talks in lectures.

 International buddy scheme

-The international buddy scheme is a project that BUCES is undertaking in the 2013/2014 academic year and hopes to continue in future years.
-The scheme aims to integrate and support new overseas students (particularly direct entry students) through provision of a contact, their ‘buddy’, in an older year.
+The international buddy scheme aims to integrate and support new overseas students (particularly direct entry students) through provision of a contact, their ‘buddy’, in an older year.
 The new students are welcomed by the committee and their buddies with a lunch, other events will be put on during the year to ensure continuing contact opportunities for the students.
 The buddies will also be a contact for their groups throughout the year, encouraging their group to integrate with other direct entry students and home students and offering guidance and help where needed.

-If you choose to apply to the University of Birmingham’s Chemical Engineering department you will be invited to an applicant visit day.
+If you receive an offer from the University of Birmingham’s Chemical Engineering department you will be invited to an offer holder visit day.
 On this day you will have an opportunity to look around the department as well as the rest of the University and halls of residence.

-The members of the BUCES committee will be present at the applicant visit day to talk to, about not only chemical engineering but also life in Birmingham in general and will be more than happy to answer any questions you may have.
+The members of the BUCES committee will be present at the offer holder visit day to talk to, about not only chemical engineering but also life in Birmingham in general and will be more than happy to answer any questions you may have.

 The society wishes all prospective students luck in their current studies and exams and hope you enjoy University life wherever you choose to study!